 In the Lower School we provide girls with a wide-ranging account of history from the Middle Ages to the modern day with a particular focus on:

-The Battlefields trip offers the privilege and opportunity to visit France and Flanders and to see the Somme and Wellington Tunnels at Arras.
+We are currently planning trips to Berlin to allow pupils to explore the impact of Nazi rule and the Cold War conflicts on Germany.
 Throughout their studies, girls use creative approaches to think about the shifting balance of power between rulers and the ruled as well as considering how ordinary people have lived their lives in times other than our own.

 Our History A Level curriculum focuses on the American War of Independence and the Tudor Dynasty as well as giving girls the opportunity to develop an independent piece of research into the historiography of the Holocaust.
 Girls analyse the actions of political leaders an also reflect on the impacts that cultural mindsets can have upon the course of History.
 We help girls to develop a subtlety of argument and an independence of thought that will prepare them for study at university and beyond.